yingfc/cse403/README.md

 ---

 ### How to build a release of the software
+- Trigger the pipeline to build and check that all tests are pass
+- Have developers check that the website app is behaving as intended
 - Go to [repo](https://github.com/yingfc/cse403) on GitHub UI
 - Click **Create a new release** on the right sidebar
 - ![img.png](screenshots/releaseBtn.png)
 - Then fill out the title and description of the release
 - ![img_1.png](screenshots/releasePage.png)
+---

+### How To Run And Use DubMaps
+- Open Your browser
+- Visit the link https://yingfc.github.io/cse403 (this link is a placeholder)
+- You can now use DubMaps and its functionalities
 ---

 ### Tool sets